1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 # 1984 DK Connection for WooCommerce

 > [!CAUTION]
 > **Do not open an issue ticket if you are reporting a security vulnerability.
-Contact 1984 Hosting directly via 1984@1984.is or the WordPress Security Team.**
+Contact 1984 Hosting directly via 1984@1984.is or the WordPress Security Team instead.**

 > [!IMPORTANT]
 > This is a code repository used for the development of **1984 DK Connection for WooCommerce**, a WordPress plugin.
 Using the raw source files without installing dependencies using Composer will not work and the `main` branch is considered unstable.

 > [!NOTE]
-> To download a working version of the plugin, either visit the **[Releases Page](https://github.com/1984hosting/1984-dk-woo/releases)** and download the `1984-dk-woo.zip` file for a current version.
-In the future, you can visit [https://wordpress.org/plugins/1984-dk-woo/](https://wordpress.org/plugins/1984-dk-woo/) to get the currently stable release.
+> To download a working version of the plugin, please visit the **[Releases Page](https://github.com/1984hosting/1984-dk-woo/releases)** and download the `1984-dk-woo.zip` file for a current version.
+In the future, you will be able visit [https://wordpress.org/plugins/1984-dk-woo/](https://wordpress.org/plugins/1984-dk-woo/) to get the currently stable release and get automatic updates.

 ## Developer Documentation